jarrmill/fcc-pin-challenge/README.md

 To view a live example of this repository, visit https://js-fcc-pin.herokuapp.com/

-Please note that this is currently hosted on a free Heroku node, and therefor can take up to 30 seconds to boot back up!
+Please note that this is currently hosted on a free Heroku node, and therefore can take up to 30 seconds to boot back up.

+This project was made to complete one of the challenges to achieve Free Code Camp's 2017 Backend Development Certification.
+I utilized React for front end, Express + MongoDB for backend, and Auth0 for authentication.
+Thanks for checking it out!

+Jarrod

 ----------------------